kanshichao/LTI-ST/README.md

 ### Prepare the data and the pretrained model

 For the quickly and easily understand our method, we first take the small data set CUB as an example.
-For experiments of SOP and ImageNet, we will also add the code future.
+For experiments of SOP and ImageNet, we will also complete the code in the future.

 The following script will prepare the [CUB](http://www.vision.caltech.edu.s3-us-west-2.amazonaws.com/visipedia-data/CUB-200-2011/CUB_200_2011.tgz) dataset for training by downloading to the ./resource/datasets/ folder; which will then build the data list (train.txt test.txt):